pelson/pelson.github.io/content/field_notes/cf_units_tex.md

 For example, in UDUNITS-2 ``m2.3`` is equivalent to the unit ``3*m^2`` whereas ``2.3m`` is ``2.3 * m``, and so we can't tokenize floats unless we know the context of what we have already seen.

-Writing a parser often involves two independent steps: tokenizing the input with a lexer, and then parsing the tokens using a grammar (for example, if parsing a spoken language the lexer would turn characters into words, and the parser would turn words into gramatically correct sentences).
+Writing a parser often involves two independent steps: tokenizing the input with a lexer, and then parsing the tokens using a grammar (for example, if parsing a spoken language the lexer would turn characters into words, and the parser would turn words into grammatically correct sentences).
 In the UDUNITS-2 case it would simplify the grammar rules if we can encapsulate some of the necessary state into the lexer's rules.
 It is for this reason (combined with ease of use and desired target language for the generated parser) that I choose to use [ANTLR](https://www.antlr.org/) as my parser generator.

 ### ANTLR